cefuchan/cefuchan/README.md

 ## I'm a Student 👨‍🎓, Frontend Developer 🚀!
 - 🔭 I am currently developing myself in the frontend field.
 - 🌱 I'm currently learning React.
-- ⚡ I love to code write and play football
 <br>

 ## What we are doing now